BHAV0207/Recipe-Realm/README.md

 - `npm run preview` - Previews the production build locally

 ## Project Structure 📁
-  @recipe give me a proper readme for this

-I'll help you create a comprehensive README.md for your RecipeRealm project.
-Here's a well-structured version: bash git clone [your-repository-url] cd recipe
+bash
+git clone [your-repository-url]
+cd recipe